dannywieser/demistify-webpack-tree-shaking/README.md

 ## Step 3

-Next let's pull in an external module (i.e. another internal Bb library), that also uses lodash.
+Next let's pull in another module (say something written by another team in your organization), that also uses lodash.

 Package ModuleA contains the following 2 files: